jonboncovey/mood_ai/SETUP_CHECKLIST.md

 - [ ] Download from [Firebase CLI releases](https://github.com/firebase/firebase-tools/releases)
 - [ ] Add to PATH, then run: `firebase login:ci`

+**Option D - Skip This Step:**
+- [ ] You can skip Firebase CLI and just use Test Lab with downloaded IPAs

 ### 3. Apple Developer Account (Optional for Test Lab)
 - [ ] Sign up for Apple Developer (free account works for development signing)
 - [ ] **Note**: Physical device registration not needed for Firebase Test Lab